ibroheem/Telpo-TPS300/README.md

 # Telpo-TPS300

 Contains Useful code examples to get a programmer started with the TPS300 series.
+**Note**: There is a TPS300 and TPS300A.
+TPS300A is programming encironment is Linux, flashing is on Windows - **wierd?!**.
+The TPS300 programming and flashing environment is on Windows.

 Contents:
 1. Compilation instruction for C++.
 C is said to be supported by default.
 I strongly **defer**  with those guys, as I'm more confortable with C++ and there's a C++ compiler bundled with the SDK.
 And with C++ you can produce less executable size than (why? less code), ofcourse iff you really know C++.